JOSDEVOP/git_command_cheat_codes_folders/cheatcode.md

 - -⚡git restore --staged name of file : is used to unstage a file that has been staged .eg git restore --staged go.txt or git restore -s filename .

+- -⚡git reset hash commit id helps  you to go back  to to a particular commit  : it is used to remove a commited change base on the hash id that has been provided.With this command the changes are uncomitted and they stay on ur working directory and would be waiting for you to either use git restore the file or delete them manually
-- -⚡git reset hash commit id you want to remove : it is used to remove a commited change base on the hash id that has been provided.
+- -⚡git reset --hard hash commit id you want to move to : it is used to move a commited change base on the hash id that has been provided and this type removes the staged and committed changes
 - -⚡git restore  name of file :can be use to undone any changes that has been  made to a file in the current branch.

 - -⚡ git log --oneline : it displays all the log of committed messages as you git push the current changes and also displays the head.